kennylee15/vicemo_scraper/README.md

 ## Introduction
-1. Vicemo Scraper is a Python webscraper that collects data from [vicemo.com](http://www.vicemo.com/), which tracks real , publicly available Venmo transactions involving drugs, booze, and sex, created by Mike Lacher and Chris Baker.
+1. Vicemo Scraper is a Python webscraper that collects data from [vicemo.com](http://www.vicemo.com/), which tracks real, publicly available Venmo transactions involving drugs, booze, and sex, created by Mike Lacher and Chris Baker.
 This module automatically cleanses and analyzes the data to create a simple visualization on the what the most frequently mentioned words and emojis related to sex, alcohol and drugs are on Venmo on a real-time basis.
 2. There are three .py files.